Stypox/curricust/README.md

-# Curriculust - CV generator
+# Curricust - CV generator

 Write your curriculum/resume in YAML files, and convert those to a PDF based on a LaTeX template.
 The YAML->LaTeX converter is written in Rust, while the LaTeX->PDF conversion can be done e.g. with `pdflatex`.